Qix: Reception

 Upon release, Qix was a commercial hit.
 In 1983, Electronic Games reported that the game exceeded Taito's expectations, quickly rising to being one of the most popular titles of the year.
 The magazine attributes the game's success to it being unlike any other game at the time, specifically for its unique premise and gameplay mechanics.
 A year after its debut, its popularity declined and the game became largely forgotten.
 Keith Egging, Taito's "Director of Creativity", told Electronic Games: "Qix was conceptually too mystifying for gamers. [...]
 It was impossible to master and once the novelty wore off, the game faded".
 In Japan, it was the fifth highest-grossing arcade game of 1981.
 The game has since been dubbed a sleeper hit.

 Qix and its home conversions have received largely positive reviews.
 The game was praised for its original concept and ideas, and has been described as a cultural phenomenon.
 Video, who reviewed the Atari 5200 release, applauded its gameplay and bizarre yet interesting premise.
 They reported similar reactions from players, who enjoyed its mechanics and gameplay.
 Video staff described the game as being a "cult phenomenon loved by a few and ignored by" more hardcore gamers.
 The home computer versions of Qix were praised by Russel Sipe of Computer Gaming World for its fascinating gameplay and for welcoming newcomers.
+In How to Beat the Video Games Michael Blanchet said that 'Qix is probably the most complicated video game to emerge in years, yet its simplicity is beautiful.
+I think of it as electronic real estate. [...]
+Qix is a state of the art "Etch a Sketch."'

 Retrospective coverage of Qix has also been positive.
 AllGame's Brett Alan Weiss commended Qix for its addictive gameplay, technological accomplishments, and responsive controls.
 While he believed the graphics and sound effects were overly simplistic and crude, he said the game as a whole is "abstract minimalism at its videogame best".
 Retro Gamer staff enjoyed Qix particularly for its addictive nature.
-They compared its concept to that of the Etch A Sketch, a toy that allowed its user to draw straight lines across a small screen.
+They also compared its concept to that of the Etch A Sketch, a mechanical toy that allowed its user to draw straight lines across a small screen.
 The staff believed the game's simplicity was also one of its strong points, alongside its sound effects for being satisfying to hear.

 Accolades

 At the 5th annual Arkie Awards in 1984, Qix received the Certificate of Merit in the category of "1984 Best Videogame Audio-Visual Effects (16K or more ROM)".
-In 1995, Flux magazine ranked the game 94th on their "Top 100 Video Games."
+In 1995, Flux ranked the game 94th on their "Top 100 Video Games."
 In 1997, the staff at Electronic Gaming Monthly listed the Nintendo Entertainment System version at #100 on their "100 Best Games of All Time" for its risk-versus-reward system and scoring.
 The Killer List of Videogames listed it as #27 in their "Top 100 Video Games" list.